 - Get off the bus one stop earlier than usual and walk the final part of your journey home or to work

-- Attend an exercise class at your local Everyone Active gym
+- Attend a group fitness class at your local Everyone Active gym

 How Connecting with People Helps Your Wellbeing